 In order to represent a veteran in formal proceedings at the Department of Veterans Affairs ("VA"), attorneys must either be accredited by the VA to represent veterans, be supervised by an attorney who is accredited, or be representing a veteran on a pro bono basis and must be practicing in front of the VA for the first time.
-The Legal Clinic often has case counseling attorneys who are accredited and who may be able to supervise unaccredited attorneys in these proceedings.
-For information on how to become accredited, see below.
+Legal Clinic staff lack the expertise and necessary accreditation to provide direct representation in veterans' benefits issues.
+However, volunteers can assist clients by referring them to The Veterans Consortium Pro Bono Program or an appropriate agency or service organization.